Synternet/pubsub-rust/README.md

-Welcome to the documentation for the Rust SDK for the Data Availability Layer!
-This SDK allows seamless integration with our Data Availability Layer solution, enabling you to leverage real-time data streams in your Rust applications.
-With the Rust SDK, you can unlock the power of the Data Availability Layer and harness real-time insights for your data-driven projects.
+Welcome to the documentation for the Rust SDK for the Data Layer!
+This SDK allows seamless integration with our Data Layer solution, enabling you to leverage real-time data streams in your Rust applications.
+With the Rust SDK, you can unlock the power of the Data Layer and harness real-time insights for your data-driven projects.

-[pubsub-rust](https://github.com/SyntropyNet/pubsub-rust) is a Rust library for the Syntropy Data Availability Layer project that enables you to subscribe to existing data streams or publish new ones.
-This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy Data Availability Layer platform.
+[pubsub-rust](https://github.com/SyntropyNet/pubsub-rust) is a Rust library for the Syntropy Data Layer project that enables you to subscribe to existing data streams or publish new ones.
+This library is built on top of the NATS messaging system and provides a convenient way to integrate your Rust applications with the Syntropy Data Layer platform.

 # Features

-The Rust SDK for Data Availability Layer offers the following features:
+The Rust SDK for Data Layer offers the following features:

-- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Syntropy Data Availability Layer.
+- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Syntropy Data Layer.
 Stay updated with real-time data insights and leverage them in your Rust applications.
 - **Publish New Data Streams**: Create and publish your own data streams directly from your Rust applications.
-Share data with other participants in the Data Availability Layer, enabling collaboration and innovation.
+Share data with other participants in the Data Layer, enabling collaboration and innovation.

 # Installation

-To use the Rust SDK for Data Availability Layer in your project, add the following dependency to your `Cargo.toml` file:
+To use the Rust SDK for Data Layer in your project, add the following dependency to your `Cargo.toml` file:

 ```toml
 [dependencies]